Latest News and Events

 - Fastest roller coaster in the Park – Leviathan 148km/h and one of the top 10 fastest in the world.

 - Fastest non-coaster in the Park – Drop Tower 100km/h.

 - Before its departure after the 1994 season, Zumba Flume gave over 14,000,000 rides (14,398,530)

 - Sledge Hammer is a ‘one-of-a-kind’ attraction with no other similar ride ever built.

 - Dragon Fire was originally built to operate with three trains.
 During testing it was discovered that it only allowed 22 seconds to unload/load each train.
 The third train was eventually modified and used on The Bat.

 - Canada’s Wonderland is home to 2 unique carousels, with 106 horses to ride.

-- Canada’s Wonderland’s WindSeeker was the first to open in the world.
+- Canada’s Wonderland’s WindSeeker was the first of its kind to open in the world.